 If a different process such as PTI divestiture is to be recommended, develop recommendations for that process.

-The selection of a new operator to perform the IANA Naming Functions [or a decision to divest PTI from ICANN] would be subject to ICANN Board and ICANN membership approval (assuming ICANN becomes a membership organization).
-A determination by the ICANN Board to not approve a recommendation by the SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection of a PDP recommendation that is supported by a supermajority of the GNSO.
+The selection of a new operator to perform the IANA Naming Functions [or other Separation Process] would be subject to ICANN Board and ICANN membership approval (assuming ICANN becomes a membership organization).
+A determination by the ICANN Board to not approve a recommendation by the SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a supermajority of the GNSO.

-The entity prevailing in the RFP would carry out the role currently performed by PTI for the IANA Naming Functions.
-ICANN would remain the contracting party for the performance of the IANA Naming Functions and would enter into a contract, including a statement of work, with this entity.
-If PTI is selected to continue performance the IANA Naming Functions, it would remain an Affiliate of ICANN (unless a structural change was a condition of the bid proposal or of the selection).
-Otherwise, the new entity would be a subcontractor for the performance of the IANA Naming Functions.
+The entity prevailing in the RFP would carry out the role currently performed by PTI for the IANA Functions.
+ICANN would remain the contracting party for the performance of the IANA Functions and would enter into a contract, including a statement of work, with this entity.
+If PTI is selected to continue performance of the IANA Functions, it would remain an affiliate of ICANN (unless a structural change was a condition of the bid proposal or of the selection).
+Otherwise, the new entity would be a subcontractor for the performance of the IANA Functions.

-CCWG Accountability dependencies
+CCWG Accountability Dependencies

-Enumeration of the relevant accountability mechanisms that could or must be exhausted before a SCWG could be initiated:
+Enumeration of the relevant accountability mechanisms that could or must be exhausted before a Special IFR could be triggered:

-Creation of a Fundamental Bylaw to describe the IANA Function Review (IFR) and establish the above voting thresholds for triggering the Special IFR and approving the outcomes of an IFR; and
+Creation of an ICANN Fundamental Bylaw to describe the IANA Function Review (IFR) and establish the above voting thresholds for triggering the Special IFR and approving the outcomes of an IFR.

-Creation of a Fundamental Bylaw to describe the procedure for creating the SCWG and its functions establish the voting thresholds for approval of a new operator for the performance of the IANA Naming Functions or other end-result of the SCWG process.
+Creation of an ICANN Fundamental Bylaw to describe the procedure for creating the SCWG and its functions and establish the voting thresholds for approval of a new operator for the performance of the IANA Functions or other end-result of the SCWG process.

 Approval by a membership organization to approve the final selection of the SCWG (if this tenet of the CCWG-Accountability proposal is not implemented a new approval mechanism will have to be put in place.